Free Assessment

 No in-office monitoring required

-The European Academy of Allergy and Clinical Immunology (EAACI) guidelines confirm that sublingual immunotherapy can be safely self-administered at home after the first dose, due to its favorable systemic safety profile — a key advantage over injection therapy.
+The EAACI guidelines confirm that sublingual immunotherapy can be safely self-administered at home after the first dose, due to its favorable systemic safety profile — a key advantage over injection therapy.

 EAACI Guidelines on Allergen Immunotherapy, 2017